Securing-DevOps/logging-pipeline/README.md

 This will mount the local directories into the Docker container and execute hindsight.
 Resulting data will be put into the `output` directory.

+When developping, plugins should be put in the `run` directory.